Local Care Record

 The Local Care Record enables care professionals to view a patient’s medications, previous treatments, test results and any other relevant care information, when it’s needed and at the touch of a button.
 This is helping to improve the care people receive by making the sharing of information faster, safer and more secure.

-To find out more information, please talk to your GP or healthcare professional, or if you wish for your information not to be shared please read this form and call 020 7188 8801 or email gst-tr.GSTPALS@nhs.net.
+To find out more information, please talk to your GP or care professional, or if you wish for your information not to be shared please read this form and call 020 7188 8801 or email gst-tr.GSTPALS@nhs.net.